trezzuri/erpnext-docs/docs/en/accounts/loyalty-program.md

 6. For opting in all Customers by default, tick on 'Auto Opt In (For all customers)'.
 Otherwise, the program needs to be assigned from the [Customer master](/docs/en/accounts/loyalty-program#22-loyalty-points-in-customer).
 7. In the table, enter:
 	2. **Tier name**: To be assigned to a Customer based on his eligibility.
-	3. **Collection Factor**: How much amount needs to be spent to gain 1 Loyalty Point in ERPNext.
+	3. **Collection Factor**: How much amount needs to be spent to gain 1 Loyalty Point in SOMA.
 	4. **Minimum Amount**: Minimum amount to be spent to qualify into a tier.
 8. Set the Conversion Factor, eg: 10 USD = 1 point.
 9. Save.